 The New Skills Topic will be updated daily with your shots.
-Plus, we’ll be sharing our 5 favorite submissions right here when the challenge ends, and five people who submit photos will be randomly selected to win a free year of Skillshare Premium.
+Plus, we’ll be sharing our 5 favorite submissions right here when the challenge ends, and five people who submit photos will be randomly selected to win a free year of Skillshare.
 View full terms and conditions here.

 To get you inspired to unlock your creative self this new year, we’ve curated a list of amazing classes to get you started.